 When roots of plants absorb more water than they can use, water pressure begins to build in the cells of the leaves.
 The cells will eventually burst, killing them and forming blisters and these areas will look like lesions.
 Once the blisters erupt, tan, brown or white warty growths begin to form where the blisters originally were.
 Plus you will see indentations forming directly above the growths on the top sides of the leaves.

-5. Yellow leaves
+5) Yellow leaves

-6. Leaf fall
+6) Leaf fall

 Leaf fall occurs in both situations of too much water and too little water.
-When both young and old leaves are falling prematurly combined with buds not opening, this is a sure sign of too much water.
+When both young and old leaves are falling prematurely combined with buds not opening, this is a sure sign of too much water.

-I hope these tips are helpful and please share a few of your own in the comments area below.
+I hope these tips are helpful and please share a few of your own to avoid overwatering your plants in the comments area below.
 If you enjoyed this post please consider subscribing to the blog and follow me on twitter at H2OTrends.